 We encourage families to share photos of reading activities and the books they have read at communications@w-e-s.org.
 Children should track their reading and points on the back of the sheet as each book read is worth 10 points!
 Students who achieve the most points and/or complete the whole map will receive a prize in the fall.
 We will also be counting up how many books we read across the school – if we achieve the target of reading 1986 books (our founding year), we will gain a free dress day.
 Please give your tracking sheet to Mr. Pané on the first day of school in September!

-Ms. Kellerman and Ms. Girgis have assembled math packets to help our students practice their skills over the summer.
+Ms. Girgis has assembled math packets to help our students practice their skills over the summer.
 The packets should be completed by the start of the school year.
 There is a work packet and an answer key (so students can self-check) for each math class.